Atheer-Alharbi/voice-controlled-robot/README.md

 👩🏻‍💻 Project

-This project was developed as part of an Artificial Intelligence and Web Development task.
+This project demonstrates the integration of Artificial Intelligence and Web Development by using speech recognition to convert voice commands into text and control a robot through a web-based interface.

+⭐ **Voice-Controlled Robot Web Interface**